 Bill has been with Westminster since 2002.
 He served pastorates in Sioux Falls, South Dakota, and Midland, Texas, prior to his arrival at Westminster.
-Bill is also currently serving as the Moderator of Mission Presbytery.
+Bill has recently served as the Moderator of Mission Presbytery and chair of Mission Presbytery’s General Council.
 He graduated from Austin College in Sherman, Texas, with a Bachelor’s Degree in Religion and Philosophy.
 Bill holds a Master of Divinity degree from Princeton Theological Seminary.
-Bill and his wife Jill have three children: Chris, Annie, and Sam.
+Bill and his wife Jill have three young adult children: Chris, Annie, and Sam.
 He is grateful to lead a caring and mission-minded congregation at Westminster.
-Bill enjoys watching his youngest play baseball; reading history, biographies, and good fiction; watching movies; and traveling.Email Bill Clark
+Bill enjoys cheering for the Houston Astros; reading history, biographies, and good fiction; watching movies; and traveling.Email Bill Clark

 Westminster Presbyterian Day School Director